Alleged Homeland Security impersonator claims fox was federal K-9 - NewsBreak

 “It’s bizarre, it’s very bizarre,” said Humphreys County Sheriff Chris Davis.

 The investigation began after the fox was shot and killed by a neighbor in New Johnsonville.
-“It was killing her chickens, the animals on the property there that she had,” Davis said.
+“It was killing her chickens, the animals on the property there that she had,” Davis explained.Kernersville police create police dog retirement fund

 The sheriff shared photos of the red fox inside a K-9 cage in the back of a vehicle and a service dog registration for Rediker and the fox that said K-9 search and rescue, K-9 explosive.